bamtests/notea/README.md

 # Notea deployed on Railway.app

-> Notea is a notion-like note-taking app stored on S3 and accessible via any modern web browser.
+> Notea is a markdown notion-like note-taking app stored on S3 and accessible via any modern web browser.
 > Works great as a Progressive Web App on any device.

 ## How to use this template